Thank you for contributing to Awesome OpenCode! This guide outlines the requirements and standards for high-quality submissions.

 Compelling Tagline

-The tagline is shown in collapsed view and must:- Be 120 characters or less
+The tagline is shown in collapsed view and must:

 - Clearly explain what your project does